Council Tax Support

-From April 2013, the national Council Tax benefit scheme is being replaced with a scheme run by each individual local authority.
-The main changes in Stoke-on-Trent are set out below.
+From April 2013, the national Council Tax Benefit scheme was replaced with a scheme run by each individual local authority.
+The main changes in Stoke-on-Trent are set out below:

 Does the change affect pensioners?

-Generally speaking pensioners will continue to get the same level of Council Tax benefit as they do now.
-If you have a partner that is below pension credit age, who is claiming Jobseekers Allowance, Income Support or Employment and Support Allowance, you may not be protected from these changes and could have to pay more Council Tax.
+Generally speaking pensioners will continue to get the same level of Council Tax Benefit as before.
+If you have a partner who is below Pension Credit age, and who is claiming Jobseekers Allowance, Income Support or Employment and Support Allowance, you may not be protected from these changes and could have to pay more Council Tax.